eurobest recognises and celebrates the use of creativity to positively impact not only businesses and brands, but also the world at large.

-For this reason, we have introduced the eurobest Grand Prix for Good.
+For this reason, we introduced the eurobest Grand Prix for Good Award.

-For this specialist Award, work cannot be entered directly but becomes eligible if it is awarded a Gold eurobest Award and is created as a public awareness message or is for a non-profit organisation or charity.
+For this specialist Award, work cannot be entered directly but work becomes eligible if it is awarded a Gold or equivalent eurobest Award and is created for a non-profit organisation or charity.
 Work fitting this criteria is judged again separately as a Grand Prix for Good contender.

-Examples of entries that would be eligible for the eurobest Grand Prix for Good award include work created for clients of the following; charities, funds, foundations, appeals, donations NGOs, not-for-profit unions & associations, state education, not-for-profit art facilities such as libraries and museums, equality & health messages.
+Examples of work that would be eligible for the **eurobest Grand Prix for Good Award** include work created for charities, funds, foundations, appeals, donations NGOs, not-for-profit unions & associations, not-for-profit art facilities such as libraries and museums, equality & health messages.

-If a piece of work wins a Creative Effectiveness Gold in 2017 it will only be eligible for the Grand Prix for Good if it was awarded a Silver, Bronze or just Shortlist in 2016, 2015 or 2014.
-Previous Gold-winning work is not be eligible for the Grand Prix for Good.
+If a piece of work wins a Creative Effectiveness Gold it will only be eligible for the Grand Prix for Good if it was awarded a Silver, Bronze or just Shortlist in 2019, 2018 or 2017.

-We have a dedicated Award which celebrates culture-shifting creativity.
-'Glass: The Award for Change' is a place to commend ideas intended to change the world that address gender inequality or prejudice.
+A dedicated Award celebrating culture-shifting creativity.
+This Award is a place to commend ideas intended to change the world that address gender inequality or prejudice.

-We donate all entry fees for the Glass eurobest Award to related charities chosen closer to the Festival dates.
+We donate all entry proceeds for Glass to related charities, chosen closer to the Festival dates.